 Row 3: ch1, loop st in the BL of each st to end

 Row 4: ch1, loop st in the remaining loop of each st of Row 2

 Find a loop stitch fringe video tutorial here.

 Cut each loop stitch open at the end to create the fringe.

-Gently block entire shawl to finish.
+Gently block entire shawl and weave in ends to finish.

 Join HanJan and Share Your Crochet!